 For example, at a trial, the jury decides that the total amount of damages is $100,000.
 You were 80 percent at fault, and your opponent was 20 percent at fault.
 In this situation, you would be able to recover 20 percent of $100,000, which is $20,000 of damages.

-There is no clear bright-line rule in determining a viable car accident case and calculating the amount of damages.
-You should act promptly to protect your right to proper compensation for the harm you have suffered.
-Contact a qualified attorney in New Mexico for a free claim evaluation if you are unsure what legal options are available to you.
+There's no clear bright-line rule in determining a viable car accident case and calculating the amount of damages, but you may be entitled to damages if you've been injured in an accident.
+Act promptly to protect your right to proper compensation for the harm you have suffered; contact an experienced New Mexico injury lawyer today.

 Contact a qualified attorney.